 There are other exceptions to these tax rules based on tax treaties between the U.S. and your home country.

-If you're a tax resident, all the tax rules applicable to U.S. citizens also apply to you.
+If you're a U.S. tax resident, all the tax rules applicable to U.S. citizens also apply to you.
 You can ordinarily claim the same deductions and credits allowed to U.S. citizens.
 Tax residents also generally report tax payments, including withholding, using the same rules as U.S. citizens.

 To avoid double taxation, tax residents may claim a foreign tax credit for income tax paid or owed to a foreign country on foreign source income.
 To claim the credit, you must file Form 1116, Foreign Tax Credit (Individual, Estate, or Trust), with your Form 1040.
 For more information, get Publication 514, Foreign Tax Credit for Individuals.

 You are allowed an automatic extension to June 15 to file your return and pay any tax owing if your main place of business and the home you live in are outside the United States and Puerto Rico on April 15.
 You can also get an automatic extension of time to file your return until October 15, by filing IRS Form 4868 on or before April 15 (or by June 15 if you qualify for the June 15 extension), but will need to pay any tax due by the required, un-extended date.

 Failure to follow the U.S. tax laws can lead to harsh consequences for tax residents.
 If you have a green card, it will hurt your ability to qualify for U.S. citizenship.
-It may also be considered a crime—and if you are found guilty, your green card can be revoked and you may be deported.
+It might also be considered a crime—and if you are found guilty, your green card can be revoked and you may be deported to your home country.